AWS IAM Best Practices – Least Privilege & MFA

 • Managed policies are standalone and custom policies created and administered by you.

-• Customer managed policies allows more precise control over the policies than when using AWS managed policies.
+• Customer managed policies allow more precise control over the policies than when using AWS managed policies.

 • Inline policies